shlomif/meirkriheli.com/blog/disqus-got-rtl.rst

 =============================================================

 :lang: en
-:tags: RTL, Hebrew, Translation, Disqus, FLOSS|floss
+:tags: BiDi, Hebrew, Translation, Disqus, FLOSS|floss
 :excerpt:
-    A couple of months ago I've wrote about the missing RTL support for the new Disqus.
+    A couple of months ago I've wrote about missing RTL support for the new Disqus.
 That support has been implemented since then, with one little nagging translation issue remaining.

-A couple of months ago I've wrote about the
+A couple of months ago I've wrote about
 `missing RTL support for the new Disqus`_.

 **Disqus implemented RTL support since then**, there were several small issues,